kairora/express-note-taker/README.md

 ~~~
 node start
 ~~~
 Once the server is running, then the user can open their browser and input the URL `localhost:PORT` where PORT is `8080`.
 Once inside the app, the user can then click "Get Started".
-On the next screen, the user can then input their note title, their note content and click the save icon button in the top right corner.
-From there, the user can choose to create a new note using the pencil icon, or review or delete their previous notes from the saved note sections on the left of the screen.
-To be taken back to the home screen, click the "Note Taker" anchor in the top left of the screen,
+On the next screen, the user can then input their note title and note content, and click the save icon button in the top right corner.
+From there, the user can choose to create a new note using the pencil icon, or review or delete their previous notes from the saved note sections on the left of the screen by clicking the trashcan icon.
+To be taken back to the home screen, click the "Note Taker" anchor in the top left of the screen.

 ---